nsedney/nicksedney.com/README.md

 ```

 #### Deploying with Docker
 A `Dockerfile` is provided that will build an image with all requisite dependencies (`aws-cli` and `node`).
-To deploy with Docker:
+To build and deploy with Docker:

 * On a machine with the Docker daemon running, navigate to the project root and run:
 ```
 docker build . -t nsedney-dev
 docker run -it -v ./:/app --rm nsedney-dev
 ```

-This should launch a shell from which site can be deployed.
+This should launch a shell from which site can be deployed using the directions above, with one caveat:

-* From the shell as follows, considering:
-  * As above, requested `SSO start URL` can be found by navigating to the `IAM Identity Center` in the AWS console, listed as the `AWS access portal URL`; use region `us-west-2`.
-  * `--use-device-code` is required as otherwise browser-based login will attempt to communicate with the aws-cli via a local port that's inaccesible on the running container.
+Docker by default won't expose the port used by AWS browser-based authentication, so the `--use-device-code` option must be used.

+To authenticate from a shell within the Docker container run:
 ```
-aws configure sso --use-device-code --profile default npm ci npm run deploy
+aws configure sso --use-device-code --profile default
 ```